Site Hardscape and Gutters and Leaders

-Abel Bainnson Butz, LLP Consultants have been selected to develop design and construction documents as well as provide administration services for upgrading the College Soccer Field.
-The work shall include installation of a 1000 seat set of bleachers with an accessible ramp and 12 accessible spaces, a press box, a public address system, concrete walkways, lighting, perimeter fence and gates.
-Design kick-off meeting pending design procurement review of selected consultant.
+Rader + Crews, LLC Consultants have been selected to develop design and construction documents as well as provide administration services for upgrading the College Soccer Field.
+The work shall include installation of a 1000 seat set of bleachers with an accessible ramp and 12 accessible spaces, a press box, a public address system, concrete walkways, perimeter fence and gates.

 Building 2M CUNY 2020

 As a continuation of the adaptive reuse of building 2M, CSI was awarded funds to construct offices, collaborative spaces and graduate studies areas to support the College’s collaborative Center for Big Data Analysis proposal.
 Demolition work has begun on the first floor of the south wing.
 The College anticipates the construction being bid in the Spring 2018 with work to begin Mid-Summer 2018.

 This project consists of the replacement of the pool air handling unit in the Sports and Recreation Center.
 The existing unit will be removed and replaced with a new unit on a structural steel frame.
 This unit will condition the air as well as use the discharge to heat the pool water.
 Exposed ductwork will be run on the roof and drop through connecting to new ductwork with the Natatorium.
 Work will begin on May 7, 2018 with a completion date of August 15, 2018.

 Campus Concrete Sidewalk replacement

 The College will begin the phased replacement of large areas of deteriorated concrete walkways.
 This work will be contracted through the Dormitory Authority (DASNY).
 The first phase of this work will focus on the north and south academic loops, as well as the peripheral walkways around the 1C Campus Center and the 1L Library.
 Work is expected to begin during the summer of 2018.